Cars-10/SudokuSolver/README.md

 1. Read a unsolved sudoku matrix from a file
 2. Find a solution to the matrix using two methods
     1. Brute Force Solution
-    2. Human Solution
+    2. Human Solution (TODO)
 3. Count the number of recursive iterations to solve matrix
 4. Print solution and time to calculate result
-5. Print memory usage
+5. Print memory usage (TODO)
-6. Solution should be optimized for efficiency by utilizing things like memoization
+6. Solution should be compiled with optimization
-7. Create on Object Oriented Implementation where possible.
+7. Create on Object Oriented Implementation where possible and compare effect on perfromance (TODO)

 ## Development Goals